How to write a menopause policy

 You may also want to include a Risk Assessment as part of your obligation to protect the health and safety of all staff.
 For those affected by the menopause this could include: making sure that symptoms are not made worse by the workplace and making changes to help workers manage symptoms.
 The HSE has free Risk Assessment templates to use.

 The policy should be shared with the whole business, undergo regular reviews and form the basis of any training for managers on menopause.
-It should:
+It should also:

 • Detail the training available for managers.